 Next, with the big knob backlit in blue-green, is a DIY build (by someone else) of Mutable Instruments Warps.
 The general idea behind this one is it combines and mangles two audio signals in various ways — though it also has its own VCO which does rather nice phase modulation.
 I sold my first one, and months later, traded for this because I missed it.
 I don’t actually use it a lot, but it’s occasionally welcome.
 3.5/5.

 Mutable Instruments is one of the popular Eurorack module brands.
-Its founder and sole proprietor, Olivier Gillet, started with open-source, DIY desktop synths and chose to continue using that model when he entered the Eurorack market.
-This has its pros and cons; parts of his code live on in many other open-source projects and people have made alternate firmware to add new functions to his modules.
+Its founder started with open-source, DIY desktop synths and chose to continue using that model upon entering the Eurorack market.
+This has its pros and cons; parts of Mutable Instruments code live on in many other open-source projects and people have made alternate firmware to add new functions to the modules.
 People have also independently done DIY builds of the modules, or smaller redesigned versions, for themselves or others.

 The black module with the blue display is uO_C, or micro Ornament & Crime.
 This is part of an open-source hardware and software project, which is itself partly based on Mutable Instruments code.
 I have Hemisphere Suite installed on mine, which is a set of dozens of utility apps, ranging from envelope generators to Euclidean generators to quantizers to quixotic sequencers.
 There’s almost always something useful for it to do.
 4.5/5.